 Think Globally, Act locally!

-From Jared, the Timberline Farmer
+From Jared, your Timberline Farmer

 Environmental stewardship is the driving force behind Timberline Farm.
 A rough definition would be the practice of caring for land as though it were a living, breathing entity with its own set of rights.
 This means recognizing the land's environmental, ecological and cultural heritage so that it is managed to sustain the value of these features for future generations and the planet as a whole.

 The rest of the farm, 68.5 acres, though not officially protected is still being managed as if it is.
 Through sustainable organic farming methods, tree planting projects and wildlife habitat protection efforts Timberline Farm is a proud steward of this land for the benefit of the environment and everyone and everything.
 By purchasing products such as grass fed beef and pasture raised pork, your dollars directly contribute to reaching Timberline Farm's environmental stewardship goals.

 The reason cows are raised at Timberline farm is to supply the necessary funding to take care of this land in a way that not only sustains, but enhances the ecological and cultural environment it is home to.
 Raising livestock on pasture means that the fields can be maintained as a grassland ecosystem without plowing the land or using pesticides.